digital-work-lab/handbook/docs/20-research/22-literature.md

 {: .resource }
 > A selection of journal and conference papers is available [on Nextcloud](https://nc-2272638881871040784.nextcloud-ionos.com/index.php/apps/files/files/373460?dir=/20-research/22_literature){: target="_blank"}.

+{: .info }
+> Note: only download conference proceedings/issues when they are complete.

 Overview of journals:

 <!-- labot local-cronjob -->